UK parliamentary committee to conclude Boris Johnson 'partygate' inquiry - ExBulletin

 Johnson’s successor, Prime Minister Rishi Sunak, backed the parliamentary committee on Monday.

-This is a properly set up committee that the House (of Commons) voted to do its job,” Sunak spokesman Max Blain said.
-“The government will in no way disparage or criticize the work of the committee which is doing exactly what Parliament has asked it to do.
+This is a properly constituted committee that the House (of Commons) has voted to carry out its work,” Sunak spokesman Max Blain said.
+“The government will in no way disparage or criticize the work of the committee which is doing exactly what Parliament has asked them to do.

 The committee could have suspended Johnson from the House of Commons if he had deliberately lied.
 A suspension of 10 days or more means Johnson’s voters in his suburban London seat could seek his ouster and elect a new lawmaker.